-With the exceptions of Newfoundland and Labrador and Ontario, insurance companies in almost all other provinces tap an individual’s credit score when making auto rate risk calculations.
+- Newfoundland and Labrador and Ontario have banned insurance companies from using an individual’s credit score to make auto rate risk calculations.

-Meanwhile, Alberta has a partial restriction on the use of credit scores to determine car insurance premiums.
-Alberta auto insurers are not permitted to access a driver's credit score unless they've applied for a premium payment plan.
-If you live in Alberta and are concerned about paying more for car insurance because your credit score isn't the best, consider paying your policy in full without adopting a payment plan.
+Meanwhile, Alberta has a partial restriction on the use of credit scores to determine car insurance rates.
+Alberta auto insurance companies are not permitted to access a driver’s credit score unless they’ve applied for a premium payment plan.

-Insurance companies wish to use individuals’ credit scores when calculating auto rates because it may be an indicator for them to determine the level of risk a driver poses.
+Insurance companies may wish to use individuals’ credit scores when calculating auto rates because it can be an indicator of their likelihood to make a claim.
 Credit scores typically range between 300 and 900.
 The higher the score, the better your credit rating is.
-Part of the problem with insurers leveraging consumer credit scores to assess a driver’s risk, however, is the fact that there is no consistency or standard among credit rating firms when it comes to how they determine an individual’s creditworthiness.
+Part of the problem with insurance companies leveraging consumer credit scores to assess a driver’s risk, however, is that there is no consistency or standard among credit rating firms when it comes to how they determine an individual’s creditworthiness.

-Whether or not consumer credit ratings have any practical application for determining car insurance premiums, insurance companies contend there is a correlation between poor credit ratings and the risk of collisions and filing claims.
-The connection between the two being people who manage their overall finances well are more likely to keep their vehicles in tip-top shape and drive responsibly.
+Whether or not consumer credit ratings have any practical application for determining a person’s car insurance premium, insurance companies contend that there is a correlation between poor credit ratings and the risk of collisions and filing claims.
+The presumed connection between the two is that people who manage their finances well are more likely to keep their vehicles in tip-top shape and drive responsibly.
 It may be a valid argument, but it is also a contentious perspective.

-Regardless, the Insurance Bureau of Canada (IBC) established a voluntary Code of Conduct for Insurers' Use of Credit Information to enhance consumer protection.
-IBC says its Code is supported by 85% of property and auto insurers across the country.
-Essentially, the Code encourages insurers to:
+Regardless, the Insurance Bureau of Canada (IBC) established a voluntary Code of Conduct for Insurers’ Use of Credit Information to enhance consumer protection in 2010.
+IBC says 85% of property and casualty companies across the country support its Code.
+Essentially, the Code encourages insurance companies to: